Euclidean domains with no multiplicative norms: Introduction

 \begin{thm} There exists a Euclidean domain $R$ that has no multiplicative Euclidean norm to a compatibly well-ordered monoid. \end{thm}

 In Section \ref{Section:UFD} we state some important properties of UFDs that we will need in our construction.
 Readers may find Lemma \ref{Lemma:Pumping} of independent interest.
-We end the paper by constructing an explicit ring in Section \ref{Section:MainConstruction} that satisfies Theorem \ref{Thm:Main}.
+In Section \ref{Section:MainConstruction} we construct an explicit ring that satisfies Theorem \ref{Thm:Main}.
+Finally, in Section \ref{Section:MultMono} we generalize the main construction and result slightly.
 All rings in this paper are associative, commutative, and unital.
 The set $\N$ is assumed to contain $0$.